shopware/shopware/changelog/_unreleased/2022-06-22-message-queue-v2.md

 ```

 ## Changed default queue name
 Before 6.5 our default message queue transport name were `default`.
-We changed this to `v65` to ensure that application which are running with the 6.5 are not handling the message of the 6.4.
+We changed this to `async` to ensure that application which are running with the 6.5 are not handling the message of the 6.4.

 You are now able to configure own transports and dispatch message over your own transports by adding new transports within the `framework.messenger.transports` configuration.
 For more details, see official symfony documentation: https://symfony.com/doc/current/messenger.html